Rivian Automotive Inc. (RIVN)’s latest performance is not what we had anticipated - News Daemon

 Rivian Automotive Inc. (RIVN) Insider Updates

-Observing investor behavior towards Auto Manufacturers industry stocks is more important than anything else.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Auto Manufacturers Industry.
 The insider ownership of Rivian Automotive Inc. is 0.10%, while institutional ownership is 69.40%.
 The most recent insider transaction that took place on Feb 16, was worth 60,304.
 In this transaction Chief Financial Officer of this company sold 2,902 shares at a rate of $20.78, taking the stock ownership to the 72,902 shares.
 Before that another transaction happened on Feb 15, when Company’s Chief Accounting Officer sold 2,331 for $18.98, making the entire transaction worth $44,254.
 This insider now owns 87,000 shares in total.

 Rivian Automotive Inc. (RIVN) Performance Highlights and Predictions

-As on 9/29/2022, Multinational firm has announced its last quarter scores, in which it reported -$1.57 earnings per share (EPS) for the period topping the consensus outlook (set at -$1.82) by $0.25.
+In its latest quarterly report, released on 9/29/2022, the company reported earnings of -$1.57 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of -8523.64 while generating a return on equity of -40.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -1.58 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 54.50% per share during the next fiscal year.